JohnyAle12/JohnyAle12/README.md

 * * *
 - 👋 Hi, I’m Johny, I'm Software Engineer 🤓.
 I've worked with differents languages and technologies.
 I'm waiting to help you with ideas, solutions and code.
 - 🧑🏻‍💼 I’m interested in promote and adopt the best practices in technology at a business level and maintain persistence in continuous learning
-- 📚 I’m currently learning about some frameworks for NodeJs.
+- 📚 I’m currently learning about some frameworks for NodeJs and ReactJs.
 - 📫 You can reach me at my:
   - 📥 Personal mail johnypriet001@gmail.com
   - 🔗 LinkeId profile https://www.linkedin.com/in/johny-alejandro/